Supmanzz555/Recipes/README.md

 still i  really have a long journey to improve my coding skill and all of this is my starting point so thanks you everyone happy coding!!!!

+also my markdown writing is bad tho lol

 ## Reference

 [Odin project ](https://www.theodinproject.com/) for HTML tutorial !!